 Only one nomination may be made by each department or graduate program.

 If multiple students from the same program have applied, departments should only submit nomination materials for the one student they have selected to move forward.

 Once the applicant submits their information, nominators will receive an email with a link asking them to upload a nomination letter.
 Please note the following:

 The nomination letter must come from the department head or graduate program director

 The letter should confirm that the student is the one student the department/program has selected for nomination

 The letter should indicate the departmental/institutional commitment to financial support of the student

-- Typically, these supplemental contributions are in the form of an assistantship and associated tuition waiver such that Sylff stipends can be used to address travel, living, and research expenses associated with the international research project
+- Typically, these supplemental contributions are in the form of an assistantship and associated tuition waiver during the fellowship period so that Sylff stipends can be used to address travel, living, and research expenses associated with the international research project

 - Although nominations may be made for students lacking supplemental funding, a priority will be given to those nominations that exhibit a strong institutional commitment to supporting the graduate student